ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/sve/sve_basics.md

 ./sve
 ```

-On AWS Graviton3 processors the output will look like:
+On AWS Graviton3 processors, based on the Neoverse V2, the output is:

 ```output
 SVE vector length is: 32 bytes